bergdahl/magnilamp_led_driver/README.md

 # magnilamp_led_driver

-This is a modification of the _VTLLAMP1W_ LED magnifying glass lamp - https://www.velleman.eu/products/view/?id=380108
+This is a modification of the Velleman _VTLLAMP1W_ 6W LEDmagnifying glass lamp - https://www.velleman.eu/products/view/?id=380108.
+The modification should also be possible with the 10W successor _WTLLAMP1WN_.

 > Please start this project by cutting off the mains plug so you can't accidently plug it into mains again!